davetron5000/hl/README.md

     Color to use for highlighting.
 Available colors are red, green, yellow, blue, magenta, cyan, or white, with yellow being the default.

-  * `-i`, `--inverse`:
+  * `-n`, `--[no-]inverse`:
     Inverse highlight.
 Shows the highlighting in inverse, with the background of the highlight being the selected color and the foreground being the color of your terminal's background.
+This is off by default

+  * `-i`, `--[no-]ignore-case`:
+    Ignore case when matching.
+This is off by default.

-  * `-u`, `--underline`:
+  * `-u`, `--[no-]underline`:
     Underline highlight.
+This is off by default.

-  * `-b`, `--bright`:
+  * `-b`, `--[no-]bright`:
     Use bright colors.
 Shows the highlighting using the bright version of the color.
+This is off by default.

+  * `-p PATTERN`, `--regexp=PATTERN`:
+    Search term as explicit option.
+This is useful for searching for patterns that start with a dash.

   * `-h`, `--help`, `--version`:
     Show the version and help information

 ## ENVIRONMENT

 Default options can be specified in the `HL_OPTS` environment variable, exactly as they would appear on the command line.
+You can override these switches with the `-no-` form of the options

 ## EXAMPLES